-- Child offenders or persons that have been convicted for child offenses are not authorized to approach children in Don Bosco Kep.
+- Child offenders or individuals that have been convicted for child offenses are not authorized to approach children in Don Bosco Kep.
 If their presence is necessary in any way, an extraordinary reference from a tribunal or police department stating that such person is not a risk to children is mandatory.

-- Child offenders or persons that have been convicted for child offenses must not live near Don Bosco Kep or public schools, or any area where children use to meet within 1 kilometer around the school.
+- Child offenders or individuals that have been convicted for child offenses must not live near Don Bosco Kep or public schools, or any area where children use to meet within 1 kilometer around the school.
 An extraordinary reference from a tribunal or police department stating that such person is not a risk to children is mandatory for any exception.

 - Don Bosco Kep keeps the right to request the authorities that a person with child offenses record be removed and placed far from Don Bosco Kep.

 - Adults must not court Don Bosco Kep students, even if they are older than 18 years old or have special relationships that can be understood as an intimate relationship.
 Foreign volunteers saying that engage with a student as their girlfriend/boyfriend will be dismissed.